 CEJA PRIORITY: Advance Equitable Carbon Pricing Policy

 CEJA is working to advance an equitable climate policy that ensures direct emission reductions in communities most impacted by climate change.
 We want to see California strengthen and better align existing climate and air quality regulations to meet our 2030 target for greenhouse gas reductions and increase economic benefits for environmental justice communities.
-We are working to ensure proposals such as AB 378 ensure environmental justice issues are included in any climate policies, and will be closely tracking this and other related proposals.
+We are working to ensure environmental justice issues are included in any climate policies, and will be closely tracking this and other related proposals.

 SUPPORT (CEJA PRIORITY): AB 523 (Reyes) – Equity in Clean Energy Investments